3.4 In-Class Exercises

 Re-estimate the model from 3.4.1.6 using 1000 bootstrap samples.

-• Are the hypothesized IEs significant according to the bootstrap-based test statistics?
+options, use the defaults. - Are the hypothesized IEs significant according to the bootstrap-based test statistics?

 Click to show code